How to get 10,000 steps in without leaving the house - with just 6 simple activities

 1. Walking workouts

-Indoor walking workouts have been huge this year - and their popularity is set to continue.
-These are certainly more than a trend though, says Emma Simarro, a personal trainer and the founder of Building Body Confidence.
-"You can go from desk to workout in less than a minute and clock up plenty of steps in your living room," she says.
+Indoor walking workouts are huge right now, and their popularity is set to continue.
+And why wouldn't it?
+"You can go from desk to workout in less than a minute and clock up plenty of steps in your living room," says Emma Simarro, a personal trainer and the founder of Building Body Confidence.

 2. Walking on the spot

-Walking on the spot or 'in place' is an old-school method of getting your steps in - but it works.
+Walking on the spot or 'in place' is an old-school method of getting your steps in - but it works, provided you up the intensity.
+Most of us will slowly walk on the spot, especially if we're watching television or doing something else simultaneously, but that's not how this works.

-According to the NHS and Centers for Disease Control and Prevention in the US, moderate-intensity exercise is needed to see major health benefits - such as a lower risk of cardiovascular disease.
+According to the NHS, moderate-intensity exercise is needed to see major health benefits of walking, such as a lower risk of cardiovascular disease.
+You'll know you're exercising at this level if you can walk and maintain a conversation, but you're slightly out of breath.

 3. Household chores